whunmr/circa/about/inlined_state.md

 The above code would result in the following state:

     {'h': {'g': {'f': {'a': 1}}}}

+When a term doesn't have its own name, we'll use the function's name in the state dictionary.

 We can also nest state inside control-flow blocks for some useful effects.